nickfargo/course/src/multiplex.coffee.md

+    FutureComposition = require './future-composition'
+    { state } = require '../../will'

+    module.exports =

 ## Multiplex

-A multiplex is a composite future made up of a finite number of substituent `Pipeline`s.
+A **multiplex** is a composite future made up of a finite number of substituent `Pipeline`s.
 Elements provided to the multiplex are processed concurrently up to the number of pipelines (`width`) at a time.